 How do we know the difference?
 How do we know what’s worth pursuing?
 We don’t always.
 But here are two guidelines that can help:

-- Fall in love with the process, not the result – If your job is drudgery now, then there’s no reason to suspect it won’t still be drudgery when you make partner or when you’re managing your own division.
-We live in a results-based society, and unfortunately this gets most of us (70% by some surveys) onto the wrong pursuits and career paths, even if we find our ‘dream job’.2
+- Fall in love with the process, not the result1 – If your job is drudgery now, then there’s no reason to suspect it won’t still be drudgery when you make partner or when you’re managing your own division.
+We live in a results-based society, and unfortunately, this gets most of us (70% by some surveys) into the wrong pursuits and career paths, even if we find our ‘dream job’.2

 Does this mean you shouldn’t pursue your dreams?
 Is this some kind of nihilistic screed against how the world is shit and we should all waste away and nothing matters anyway?